-The local authority will appoint an Independent Returning Officer.
-The Independent Returning Officer must not be a current elected member of that community council nor intending to stand for election to that community council.
+Falkirk Council will appoint an Independent Returning Officer.
+The Independent Returning Officer must not be a current elected member of any community council nor intending to stand for election to any community council.

 Nominations

 Individuals seeking election to a community council require to be nominated by a proposer and seconder, both of whom must be on the Electoral Register for that community council area.
 Nominations require to be submitted with the candidate's consent.
 Self-nomination is not permitted.